Delphinidin-3-O-(6-p-coumaroyl)glucoside

 Delphinidin 3-O-(6-p-coumaroyl)glucoside is a p-coumaroylated anthocyanin.
 It can be found in some red Vitis vinifera grape cultivars (like Graciano) and in red wine.

+Biosynthesis

-It is formed by the enzyme anthocyanin 3-O-glucoside 6″-O-hydroxycinnamoyltransferase from delphinidin 3-O-glucoside and p-coumaroyl-CoA in the anthocyanin biosynthesis pathway.
+The glucoside is formed by the enzyme anthocyanin 3-O-glucoside 6″-O-hydroxycinnamoyltransferase, first characterised from Perilla frutescens, which combines myrtillin and coumaroyl-CoA as part of the anthocyanin biosynthesis pathway.